f4exb/sdrangel/plugins/channeltx/modatv/readme.md

 <h3>A.2: FM deviation percentage of total bandwidth</h3>

 Use this button to control FM deviation in FM modulation mode.
-This is a percentage of total available channel bandwidth. e.g for the sample rate of 1620 kS/s of the screenshot and a percentage of 40% this yields a full deviation of 1620 &#215; 0.4 = 648 kHz that is &#177;324 kHz
+This is a percentage of total available channel bandwidth. e.g for the sample rate of 2997 kS/s of the screenshot and a percentage of 19% this yields a full deviation of 2997 &#215; 0.19 = 569.43 kHz that is &#177;284.715 kHz

+&#9758; You can adjust this value and see the result for yourseelf.
+A good starting point is half of the signal bandwidth.

 <h3>A.3: Opposite sideband FFT filter cutoff</h3>